On network coding for acyclic networks with delays: Network codes for acyclic networks with delays

 The network coding problem implies a choice of the local encoding coefficients $m_{e,p}$ such that each sink can recover the information it demands.
-Because of the linearity of (\ref{eqn4}), we can associate with every edge $e$ a $h$-length \textit{global encoding vector} over $\mathbb{F}_q(z).$ The global encoding vector $\boldsymbol{b}(e)$ of edge $e,$ indicates the particular $\mathbb{F}_q(z)$ linear combination of the $h$ information sequences, flowing in $e.$ Naturally, $\boldsymbol{b}(e_i)=[0^{i-1},1,0^{h-i}],$ with $1$ at the $i^{th}$ position.
+Because of the linearity of (\ref{eqn4}), we can associate with every edge $e$ a $h$-length \textit{global encoding vector} over $\mathbb{F}_q(z).$ The global encoding vector $\boldsymbol{b}(e)$ of edge $e,$ indicates the particular $\mathbb{F}_q(z)$ linear combination of the $h$ information sequences, flowing in $e.$ The global encoding vectors of the $h$ incoming edges at the sources correspond to the basis vectors of ${\mathbb F}_q^h$.
 By (\ref{eqn4}), the vector $\boldsymbol{b}(e)$ can be recursively calculated from the global encoding vectors of the edges incoming at $tail(e).$ The global encoding vectors are well defined because of the acyclicity of the network.

 Having ordered the $h$ input sequences and the $h_{_{\cal T}}$ output sequences, the input-output relationship of ${\cal G}_{ud}$ can be represented as a $h \times h_{_{\cal T}}$ matrix over $\mathbb{F}_q(z)$ called the \textit{overall transfer matrix} \cite{KoM}, $M(z),$ of the network, the columns of which are the global encoding vectors of the imaginary outgoing edges from the sinks.
 The transfer matrix corresponding to a particular sink $t,$ is the $h \times h_t$ matrix $M_t(z),$ the columns of which are the global encoding vectors of the imaginary outgoing edges from the sink $t.$ Therefore, for $\boldsymbol{x}(z)$ being the $h$-length input vector and $\boldsymbol{y_t}(z)$ being the $h_t$-length output vector at sink $t,$ we have $\boldsymbol{y_t}(z)=\boldsymbol{x}(z)M_t(z).$ For ${\cal G}_{inst},$ the components of the global encoding vectors and network transfer matrices are all elements from $\mathbb{F}_q.$ For more details on the structure of these matrices, we refer the reader to \cite{KoM}.